 The mark of strong and successful leadership is the ability to navigate uncertainty with a creative approach and “yes we can” mentality.
 It’s time to break silo’s and look at the hotel as a whole when setting strategies for optimisation.

-During the 2020 Meetings & Events forecast at IBTM delivered by Patrick Rush from American Express Meetings & Events I learned moderate growth in all regions is still expected for this particular part of the business.
+During the 2020 Meetings & Events forecast at IBTM delivered by Patrick Rush from American Express Meetings & Events I learned moderate growth is still expected for this particular part of the business.
 The industry has grown robust enough to withstand tough circumstances.
 It appears people need to keep meeting anyway.
 Especially smaller Meetings & Events are expected to increase in number.
 It’s time to broaden your focus and unlock the hidden potential in Meetings & Events.

 Small changes, big impact